Putting Our Work into Focus

 A picture tells a thousand words - and UNHCR has more than 250,000 of them dating back decades.
 The agency's photo library in Geneva is guardian of the world's largest collection of refugee-related photos covering nearly all of the major displacements of the last 60 years.
 These images provide a comprehensive portrait of the lives of refugees, asylum seekers, internally displaced people and the stateless in all corners of the globe, as well as the work of the thousands of UN staff who have helped them.
 Many of our best photos are showcased on this website and on the social networking site, Flickr.
 We offer the use of our photos free to the media.

-Conflict in Central African Republic
+The Senseless Suffering Continues in the Central African Republic